I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_vpb.md

 ## Members

-`DeviceObject`

-A read/write member, set by the file system driver, which points to a device object of type <b>FILE_DEVICE_DISK_FILE_SYSTEM</b>.
-This device object is created by the file system driver to represent the mounted volume.
+`Type`

+A read-only member that is used by the system to indicate that the structure is a VPB object.

+`Size`

+A read-only member that is used by the system to indicate that the structure is a VPB object.

 `Flags`